qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_macros.rst

      - the current qooxdoo version
      - %{version}

+   * - QOOXDOO_REVISION
+     - (read-only) the current qooxdoo repository revision
+     - (only defined in a repository checkout)

    * - QXICONTHEME
      - icon theme to use for this application
      - ["Tango"]